 Antoine and Colette

-Antoine and Colette is the second film — a short — in François Truffaut's series about Antoine Doinel, the character he follows from boyhood to adulthood through five films.
-The third is the feature film Stolen Kisses.
-Antoine and Colette was made for the 1962 anthology collection Love at Twenty, which featured shorts from the renowned directors Shintarô Ishihara, Marcel Ophüls, Renzo Rossellini and Andrzej Wajda, as well as Truffaut.
+Antoine and Colette is a 1962 French short film written and directed by François Truffaut.
+It is the second installment in Truffaut's five-film series about Antoine Doinel, the character he follows from boyhood to adulthood.
+Antoine and Colette was made for the 1962 anthology collection Love at Twenty, which also featured shorts from the renowned directors Shintarô Ishihara, Marcel Ophüls, Renzo Rossellini and Andrzej Wajda.

 Plot